Training Classes for the Workplace: CPR, AED, BBP

-Workplace CPR trainings typically focus on Adult/Child CPR, Choking, Heart Attacks and Basic First Aid.
+Workplace CPR training typically focuses on Adult/Child CPR, Choking, Heart Attacks and Basic First Aid.
 CPR is generally 1 1/2 to 2 hours, First Aid 1 hour; together 2 1/2 to 3 hours.
-Many workplace trainings also add AED (defibrillator training) or Blood Borne Pathogen Training, each a half hour extra.
-This is perfect for office CPR training.
+Many workplaces also add AED (defibrillator training) or Blood Borne Pathogen Training, each a half hour extra.

-Individuals who require or desire CPR, AED, and ﬁrst aid knowledge and skills; including emergency response teams in business and industry, school bus drivers, adult residential care personnel, child care workers, teachers, parents, and babysitters.
+Individuals who require or desire CPR, AED, and ﬁrst aid knowledge and skills; including emergency response teams in business and industry, school bus drivers, adult residential care personnel, teachers, parents, and babysitters.
 Workplace or office CPR training classes are built for everyone in the event an emergency arises in the workplace or out in the field.

 Our Red Cross CPR AED First Aid class is hands-on practice for 90% of our time together.
-It teaches students critical skills needed to respond to and manage a first aid, choking or sudden cardiac arrest emergency in the first few minutes until emergency medical services (EMS) arrives.
+It teaches students critical skills needed to respond to and manage a first aid, choking or sudden cardiac arrest emergency in the first few minutes until emergency medical services (EMS) arrive.

-This course is designed for anyone with a reasonable chance of coming into contact with bloodborne pathogens such as:
+This training is designed for anyone with a reasonable chance of coming into contact with bloodborne pathogens such as:

 - Childcare workers